jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 * Using the command `sudo lvextend -l +100%FREE /dev/VG-NAME/LV-NAME` will extend the disk to fill all additional free space
   * Find the device name, run the command: `df -H`
   * Note you have to run the command `sudo resize2fs /dev/VG-NAME/LV-NAME`
-  * This will resize the filesystem to the size you extnded your logical volume to
+  * This will resize the filesystem to the size you extended your logical volume to

 ### LVM Snapshots